EveryMundo Restart & Re-Acquire Playbooks

 Domestic markets are more resilient as international markets are affected by national restrictions on travel.
-Review constantly the Search Volume Dashboard and Actionable IBE Dashboard to get insights about the most strategic routes.
+Review the Search Volume Dashboard and Actionable IBE Dashboard constantly to get real-time insights about the most strategic routes.

 Based on data from Search Volume Dashboard, create a custom page displaying the top routes and those recently reopened, promoting the lowest available fares with the pricing modules. airTRFX powers the creation of custom pages dedicated to the reopened routes that focus on driving direct conversions with higher efficiency.

 For airlines with light or non-existent domestic markets, review the Search Volume Dashboard for regional and international routes that are showing signs of demand.